vmperez/FlaskBlog/README.md

 You need pip and virtualenv to run this app.

 1. pip
+pip should be installed together with python 3 if you download it from python.org.
-To install pip, go to https://pip.pypa.io/en/latest/installing.html and follow the instructions for your operating system.
+If you need to install pip, go to https://pip.pypa.io/en/latest/installing.html and follow the instructions for your operating system.

 2. virtualenv